Stress broke my brass lamp

 Stress can break you just like it broke my brass lamp.
 Stress wears you out.
 And, just when you couldn’t be any more fatigued, you break.

 The picture shows cracked metal and central column lifted away.

 What happened was, I came into my living room one December morning to find my brass lamp had broken.
-That explained a loud cracking I’d heard during the night and attributed to cold affecting my house.
-(Coming from Wisconsin, I’m familiar with expansion and contraction caused by weather changes.)
+That explained a loud crack I’d heard during the night and attributed to cold creaking through my house.

-My experience as a silversmith in London tells me that the cracking resulted from fatigue along stress lines created in the metal during manufacture.
+In the light of day my experience as a silversmith in London told me the cracking resulted from fatigue along stress lines created in the metal during manufacture.
 As long as the lamp was at a fairly even and warm temperature there was no movement in the metal, and it remained intact.